 Nucleic acids are crucial targets for analysis across diverse fields, including medicine, food safety, and environmental science. the polymerase chain reaction (PCR) and its derivatives have emerged as transformative tools in biological and diagnostic applications.
 As an innovative advancement in the realm of absolute quantitative polymerase chain reaction methodologies, the droplet-based digital PCR (ddPCR) technique offers a multitude of advantages including exceptionally high sensitivity, remarkable precision and outstanding reproducibility, which are critical parameters in the realm of molecular diagnostics. in light of the burgeoning demand for point-of-care (POC) detection and clinical diagnostics, a low-cost, portable, and user-friendly droplet-based digital PCR device has emerged as an intriguing focal point of research, attracting significant attention from the scientific community.
 Given its extraordinary potential for seamless integration and advanced miniaturization, microfluidic technology has been proficiently utilized across a diverse range of digital droplet polymerase chain reaction (ddPCR) methodologies, significantly augmenting both their operational efficiency and overall practicality in various applications.

-Keywords: PCR, Droplet-based digital PCR, qPCR, applications
+Keywords: PCR, Droplet-based digital PCR, qPCR, Applications

-*Corresponding author E-mail: hosseinkhaleghi403@ausmt.ac.ir
+*E-mail address: hosseinkhaleghi403@ausmt.ac.ir

 Faculty of Biotechnology, Amol University of Special Modern Technologies, Amol, Iran